Beer fan Bryan Dearsley recounts his experience at the excellent Huntsville Brewhouse… and he rather liked the food, too.

 Food, Glorious Beer-infused Food!

 As you’d expect from a place that makes its own brews, a variety of beer infused dishes are available, including a daily beer inspired soup of the day.
-Much of the inspiration in fact comes from the ‘spent grain’ that’s left after the brewing process, used by the restaurant to make their pastas and croutons, as well as in baked items such as the burger buns, created especially for them by the nearby Whimsical Bakery.
+Much of the inspiration in fact comes from the ‘spent grain’ that’s left after the brewing process, used by the restaurant to make their pastas and croutons, as well as in baked items such as the burger buns.

 First… the starters.
 Although designed for two, the three of us managed to share the biggest (and definitely the tastiest) serving of Nachos we’d ever experienced… so come hungry, and bring an appetite.
 Featuring layer-upon-layer of a three cheese blend together with crunchy chips, olives, jalapeño, tomatoes, sweet peppers, and – for good measure, a heaping of Spark House BBQ pulled pork – there was more than the three of us could manage, though heaven knows we tried.
 A meal in itself, every crunchy bite of this superb sharing starter made you dive in for more nacho goodness.
 And best of all, it was perfectly complimented by the beer.

 For our main courses, we all tried something different.
 Our son went for the in-house made burger, served on the local bakery’s spent grain Kaiser, topped with lettuce, tomato, and their own house-made condiments.
 The burger was very tender, flavourful and juicy, handsomely served, and with a good-sized portion of chunky fries to really fill him up.